wp-plugins/wpb-accordion-menu-or-category/readme.txt

 == Description ==

-### WPB Accordion Menu or Category by http://wpbean.com

-WPB Accordion Menu or Category Plugin allow you to show WordPress menu or any category accordion with submenu / subcategory support.
-Highly optimized for WooCommerce or any other ecommerce categories.
+WPB Accordion Menu or Category is a vertical accordion menu plugin.
+It allow you to show WordPress menu or any category accordion with submenu / subcategory support.
+It has icon picker support both for menu and category.
+So you can setup icons in accordion easily.
+Enable disable auto closing previously open accordion etc. Highly optimized for WooCommerce or any other ecommerce categories.
 Nice animation effects.
 Responsive and modern flat design.

 >[DEMO](http://23.227.167.145/wpbean/demo2/?page_id=103)  |  [Support](http://wpbean.com/support/)  |  [Buy PRO Version](https://wpbean.com/product/wpb-accordion-menu-category-pro/)